blueberry-py/blog/content/post/uv-is-latest-attempt-to-rule-them-all/index.md

 language: Rust

-version: 0.1.6 (at the time of writing)
+version: 0.1.13 (at the time of updating this post)

 repo: [github](https://github.com/astral-sh/uv) (6k stars)